 Solutions are due one week after the scheduled in-person time.
-The solution should be prepared as a typed out document and submitted on laulima as a pdf:
+The solution should be prepared as a typed-out document and submitted on Laulima as a PDF:

 - Start with writing the experiment's title.

 - List the date you are writing the solution.

 - Use the titles and subtitles from the worksheet to structure the solution.

 - Data analysis:

 - Conduct the data analysis in SciDAVis:

 - Make sure all axes have labels.

 - Make sure all axes have units.

 - Make sure graphs have titles.

 - Make sure graphs have error bars.

 - Calculations

 - Show all non-trivial calculations.

 - Show all error propagation calculations.

 - Make sure all calculations have units.

 - It is okay to handwrite the calculations.
-However, these handwritten calculations have to included in your typed report in a reasonable way:
+However, these handwritten calculations must be included in your typed report in a reasonable way:

 - Scan or take a high-resolution, well-lit photo of the handwritten calculation.

-- Crop the photo and insert into the solution document.
+- Crop the photo and insert it into the solution document.

 - Ensure that the inserted image has a high enough resolution and is not blurry.

-- Ensure that the font size of the insert handwritten solution is roughly the same as the rest of the document.
+- Ensure that the font size of the inserted handwritten solution is roughly the same as the rest of the document.

 - Illegible handwritten parts will be marked as zero.

-- Worksheets have to be submitted on Laulima as a single pdf file.
-Typical text

-processing software should be used (word, libreoffice, google doc).
-The pdf file needs

-to be submitted before the deadline date.
+- Worksheets must be submitted on Laulima as a single PDF file.
+Typical text processing software should be used (Word, LibreOffice, Google Docs).
+The pdf file needs to be submitted before the deadline date.

 - Penalties for late worksheets:

-- 1 week late 15% off
+- ∘ 1 week late 15% off

-- more than 1 week late \rightarrow The solution will not be accepted and will count as 0%.
+- more than 1 week late → The solution will not be accepted and will count as 0%.